 The Company's compensation program includes eligibility for an annual performance-based cash bonus in the case of all executives and certain senior, non-executive employees.
 The amount of the cash bonus depends on the level of achievement of the stated corporate and individual performance goals.
 As set forth in their employment agreements, Messrs.
 Pearson and Corless are currently eligible for annual performance-based cash bonuses of no less than \$450,000 and \$200,000, respectively; Mr. Wirth is currently eligible for an aggregate annual performance-based cash bonus from Kohlberg Capital and Katonah Debt Advisors of no less than \$375,000; Mr. Kratzman is currently eligible for an annual bonus from Katonah Debt Advisors of no less than \$650,000 and no more than \$1,000,000 and an additional incentive bonus of up to \$450,000 for reaching certain additional performance targets; and Mr. Stack is eligible for target annual performance-based cash bonus from Katonah Debt Advisors of \$175,000.
 The amounts of the annual cash bonuses paid to Messrs.
 Pearson, Wirth and Corless are determined by the Compensation Committee of the Board.
 The amount of the annual cash bonuses paid to Messrs.
 Kratzman and Stack is determined by the Management Committee of Katonah Debt Advisors.
 In each case, the annual bonus award is based on the individual performance of each of Messrs.
 Pearson, Wirth, Corless, Kratzman and Stack and on the performance of the Company against goals established annually by the Board, in the case of Messrs.
 Pearson, Wirth and Corless, and by the Management Committee of Katonah Debt Advisors, in the case of Messrs.
-Kratzman and Stack, after consultation with the individual, All bonuses are subject to an annual increase, solely at the discretion of the Board or the Management Committee of Katonah Debt Advisors (as applicable), and in its discretion, the Compensation Committee or the Management Committee of Katonah Debt Advisors (as applicable) may award bonus payments to the Company's executives above or below the amounts specified in their respective employment agreements.
+Kratzman and Stack, after consultation with the individual.
+All bonuses are subject to an annual increase, solely at the discretion of the Board or the Management Committee of Katonah Debt Advisors (as applicable) may award bonus payments to the Company's executives above or below the amounts specified in their respective employment agreements.